stan-dev/posteriordb/README.md

 `posteriordb` is designed to test inference algorithms across a wide range of models and data sets.
-Applications include testing for accuracy, testing for speed, and testing for scalability.
-Algorithms being tested may be approximate like variational inference or asymptotically exact like Markov chain Monte Carlo. `posteriordb` can be used to test new algorithms being developed or deployed as part of continuous integration for ongoing regression testing of algorithms in probabilistic programming frameworks.
+Applications include testing for accuracy, speed, and scalability. `posteriordb` can be used to test new algorithms being developed or deployed as part of continuous integration for ongoing regression testing algorithms in probabilistic programming frameworks.

-`posteriordb` also makes it easy for students and instructors to access a range of pedagogical and real-world examples with precise model definitions, well-curated data sets, and reference posteriors.
+`posteriordb` also makes it easy for students and instructors to access various pedagogical and real-world examples with precise model definitions, well-curated data sets, and reference posteriors.

 `posteriordb` is framework agnostic and easily accessible from R and